Network evolution with mesoscopic delay: Introduction

 Write $\set{\cT(n):n\geq 1}$ for the corresponding sequence of growing random trees and let $\cL(\gb, \mu, f)$ denote the corresponding probability distribution of the sequence of growing random trees. \end{defn}

 For notational convenience, we will write $\fplus{x}=\max\{\lfloor x\rfloor,1\}$, $\cT(0) = \cT(1)$ and set $\deg(v_i,j) = 0$ for $j<i$.
-In the evolution dynamics above, vertex $v_{n+1}$ only has the information of the state of the process $\cT(\fplus{n - n^{\gb}\xi_{n+1}})$, including the vertex set only at this time and their corresponding degree information (not the full degree information at time $n$).
+In the evolution dynamics above, vertex $v_{n+1}$ only has the information of the state of the process $\cT(\fplus{n - n^{\gb}\xi_{n+1}}_+)$.
+This includes the vertex set only at that time and their corresponding degree information (not the full degree information at time $n$).
 Call the vertex that $v_{n+1}$ attaches to, the ``parent'' of $v_{n+1}$ and direct the edge from $v_{n+1}$ to this parent resulting in the tree $\cT(n+1)$.
 Thus, for any $n$, $\cT(n)$ is a random tree on $n$ labelled vertices $\{v_1,\dots,v_n\}$ rooted at $v_1$.
 In the sequel, to reduce notational overhead, we will drop the ``integer part'' $\lfloor \cdot \rfloor$.
+We will use $\xi$ to denote a typical r.v.~having distribution $\mu$.
 To keep this paper to a manageable length, we focus on the tree-network setting, deferring further discussion of potential extensions to the non-tree setting, related work, as well as open problems to Section~\ref{sec:conc}.

 Next, note that $\gb \equiv 1$ corresponds to the setting where the delay $n\xi_{n+1}$ is of the same order as the size of the network and thus is referred to as the \emph{macroscopic} delay regime and is studied in~\cite{BBDS04_macro}.
 For the rest of the paper, we will assume $\gb < 1$.
-Explicit examples of attachment functions {\bf without delay} that have been considered in the literature include:
+This regime, and in fact the base case with $\beta \equiv 0$, was the original setting considered in understanding the evolution of systems such as blockchains using probabilistic models for directed acyclic graphs, where one can observe a nontrivial effect on the structure of the graph due to the delay.
+For example, the blockchain graph structure changes from one-ended to many-ended under the Nakamoto protocol with nondegenerate microscopic ($\beta\equiv0$) delay.
+Moreover, all the proofs for the microscopic delay regime easily extend to the mesoscopic regime.
+Hence, in this article, we consider the more general regime $\beta \in [0,1)$.
+See \cites{nakamoto2008bitcoin,popov2018tangle} for the original formulations in areas such as blockchains and Internet of Things (IOT); see \cites{king2021fluid,muller2022tangle,li2019markov} for recent probabilistic formulations of the mechanisms described in the original papers, and see \cites{king2021fluid,dey2022asymptotic,fk23} specifically dealing with the microscopic regime.